-6. If you want even better alignment, click 'Manual y-offset' again and move somewhere on your sample without any important features or devices.
-Click 'Next' and the saw will make another cut.
-Now that it is cutting into something more rigid, you'll be able to align the green crosshairs more accurately.
-Once the green crosshairs are centered on the cut click 'Finish'.
-Your "fine" manual y-offset will be completed and you are ready to cut your sample.
+6. If you want even better alignment, perform Y-offset correction again.
+But this time cut somewhere on your sample without any important features or devices (or on a witness piece).
+Now that it is cutting into something more rigid, you'll be able to align the crosshairs more accurately.
+Your "fine" Y-offset correction will be completed and you are ready to cut your sample.